Welcome to today's edition of the Rush 24-7 podcast.

 The election is over.

-The latest and final battleground poll came out just this morning, and it has Obama plus 1.9.
+The latest and final Battleground poll came out just this morning, and it has Obama plus 1.9.

-But I got a little graphic here, and this it's amazing.
+But I got a little graphic here, and this, it's amazing.

-And they've got Obama up uh one plus one point nine.
+And they've got Obama up plus 1.9.

 We know from past experience it is Democrats and this year too.